elastic/app-search-javascript/README.md

 })
 ```

-Click throughs can be tracked by binding `client.click` calls to click events on individual search result links.
+Clickthroughs can be tracked by binding `client.click` calls to click events on individual search result links.

 The following example shows how this can be implemented declaratively by annotating links with class and data attributes.